waynegraham/registry.clir.org/_projects/2014-uncovering-the-archives-of-union-theological-semina.md

 ---
 layout: project
-title: "Uncovering the Archives of Union Theological Seminary"
+title: Uncovering the Archives of Union Theological Seminary
 ---